PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * When single navigation system is jammed, then exists plausibility to use European-based counterpart with performance guarantees [bbc.co.uk](http://news.bbc.co.uk/2/hi/science/nature/5286200.stm).
 * GNSS testing software [github.com](https://github.com/barbeau/gpstest).
 This software has Apache v.
 2.0 license.
+* From International perspective, e.g. exists [International Telecommunication Regulations](https://www.itu.int/en/wcit-12/pages/itrs.aspx), that are signed by 89 Countries.
+Assume this only for reference: The Article 1 define "authorized operating agencies", that should get mutual agreement on International telecommunication services.
+The Article 2 include definitions of Telecommunications, International telecommunication service, Government telecommunications and Service telecommunication and etc. The Fourth paragraph of Article 5 communicate out, that Member States should encourage authorized operating agencies to inform all users, including roaming users, in good time and free of charge...
+Government telecommunications during training could block specific frequency, but let's go back to the Article(s), - it does not give any hints about mutual agreement(s) or so so.
 ```

 ```